ludoo0d0a/telma/OAUTH2_SETUP.md

 - Make sure you restarted your dev server after creating/updating `.env`
 - Verify the Client ID matches exactly what's in Google Cloud Console
 - Check that your domain/origin is added to **Authorized JavaScript origins**

+### "Cross-Origin-Opener-Policy policy would block the window.postMessage call" error

+This error occurs when the server's COOP headers block communication between the OAuth popup and the parent window.

+**Solution**: The project is already configured with the correct headers:
+- **Development**: Vite dev server is configured with `Cross-Origin-Opener-Policy: same-origin-allow-popups` in `vite.config.ts`
+- **Production**: Netlify is configured with the same headers in `netlify.toml`

+If you're still seeing this error:
+- Make sure you've restarted your dev server after any configuration changes
+- Check that your production server (if not using Netlify) has the correct headers set
+- Verify the headers are being sent by checking the Network tab in DevTools

 ### "redirect_uri_mismatch" error